Southern Pacific 1744: Construction and revenue service

-Between 1882 and 1930, the Southern Pacific Railroad (SP) purchased a total of 438 distinctive M-class 2-6-0 "Moguls" for themselves and their subsidiary companies, such as the Texas and New Orleans Railroad.
-The Moguls they purchased were built by several manufacturers: 131 units from the Cooke Locomotive and Machine Works in Paterson, New Jersey, 9 units from the New York Locomotive Works in Jersey City, New Jersey, 33 units from the Brooks Locomotive Works in Buffalo, New York, 7 units from the Rhode Island Locomotive Works in Providence, Rhode Island, 7 units from the Pittsburgh Locomotive and Car Works in Pittsburgh, Pennsylvania, 24 units from the Schenectady Locomotive Works in Schenectady, New York, 190 units from the Baldwin Locomotive Works in Philadelphia, Pennsylvania, a single unit from the Lima Locomotive Works in Lima, Ohio and 36 units built by the SP's own facilities in Sacramento, California and Houston, Texas.

-No. 1744 was the 20th member of the M-6 class built by Baldwin and delivered to the SP in November 1901.
+No. 1744 was the 20th member of the M-6 class built by the Baldwin Locomotive Works and delivered to the Southern Pacific Railroad (SP) in November 1901.
 The locomotive and its classmates started out as Vauclain compound high-pressure locomotives, as in the turn of the 20th century, this design became very popular with various class 1 railroads, including the SP.
 However, the popularity was short-lived.
 Significant maintenance difficulties appeared, particularly with uneven forces wear on the crosshead guides.

 The two cylinders were supposed to be proportioned so as to do equal work (with the low pressure being three times larger than the high); but since the steam passed between the low and high-pressure cylinder is always expanded, even before cutoff, the force produced in the low-pressure cylinder varies differently from that in the high-pressure cylinder.
 The complex valve assembly and the starter valve also led to increased maintenance costs, as they caused the locomotive's coal and water economy to be so good that they were also pricy to operate.
 As a result of this, the SP chose to rebuild all their compound Moguls between 1907 and 1914, with No. 1744 rebuilt in 1912, with conventional cylinders.
 Shortly afterwards, they were modified with superheated flues.